 - Diagnostic laparoscopy, in some cases with a biopsy

-At the moment, the only methods that can significantly increase survival and improve prognosis are surgery and chemotherapy.
+At the moment, the only methods that can significantly increase survival and improve prognosis are surgery for pancreatic cancer and chemotherapy.
 Depending on the results of studies, they can be carried out in a different order.

-Surgery is indicated for patients with localized tumors, without signs of the abdominal arteries damage or metastases in the peritoneum, liver or lungs.
-Thanks to the modern options of vascular surgery, invasion of a malignant neoplasm into the lumen of the superior mesenteric or portal vein is no longer an absolute contraindication for surgery.
+Surgery for pancreatic cancer is indicated for patients with localized tumors, without signs of the abdominal arteries damage or metastases in the peritoneum, liver or lungs.
+Thanks to the modern options of vascular surgery, invasion of a malignant neoplasm into the lumen of the superior mesenteric or portal vein is no longer an absolute contraindication for surgery for pancreatic cancer.

 - Segmental pancreas resection or distal resection can be performed when carcinoma is located in the tail or body of the organ.
 The spleen can be removed as well.
 Depending on the patient’s anatomical features, resection can be endoscopic or open.

 - Total resection, multivisceral resection involves the removal of the entire pancreas with spleen, regional lymph nodes, mesentery and affected areas of the intestine and liver.
 A total resection requires the subsequent replacement of the endocrine and exocrine functions of the removed pancreas by digestive enzymes and insulin injections.

 - Whipple procedure is the surgery for pancreatic cancer that involves the partial removal of the stomach, duodenum, gallbladder, bile ducts, and pancreatic head.
 The subsequent reconstruction of the gastrointestinal tract is also the part of the Whipple procedure.
 The Whipple procedure is the complex and invasive intervention that is hard both to perform and to tolerate.